JTVeiga/vuepress-deploy/docs/src/hobbies/README.md

+## Earth Distribution

+> The geographical distribution, it is an imaginary division created between peoples.
+Thus, the earth undertakes to accomplish these deeds like a big theater to attract the different tribes to the evolution environments of each species.
+When we emerge in these environments, we give the opportunity of being welcomed or taken advantage of, it's like visiting women's entertainment houses or sacred shrines, in a timeline that, inexplicably already
+It's embedded in our memories.

 ## Watcher of Me

 > Sitting down, I observe the process in an attempt to eliminate any thoughts.
 Would it be possible to continue behaving based on the different interferences I receive?